SportBeep.com

 McLaren's British driver Lando Norris celebrates after winning the 2026 Miami Formula One Sprint race. ©AFP

 Miami (AFP) – World champion Lando Norris won Saturday’s sprint race at the Miami Grand Prix, leading home team-mate Oscar Piastri in a convincing 1-2 triumph that confirmed McLaren were back in top form.
 The 26-year-old Briton finished the 19-lap race at Miami International Autodrome 3.766 seconds clear of Piastri, with Ferrari’s Charles Leclerc finishing third ahead of George Russell of Mercedes and four-time champion Max Verstappen of Red Bull.
-Championship-leading Italian teenager Kimi Antonelli, the youngest man to lead the title race in F1 history, finished sixth after being given a five-second penalty for exceeding track limits excessively.
+Championship-leading Italian teenager Kimi Antonelli, the youngest man to lead the title race in F1 history, finished sixth after being given a five-second penalty that cost him a place for exceeding track limits excessively.
 Seven-time champion Lewis Hamilton was seventh for Ferrari ahead of Alpine’s Pierre Gasly, who took the final single point in eighth.

 It was Norris’s fourth sprint win and McLaren’s second consecutive 1-2 in Miami, a triumph that team chief Andrea Stella dedicated to the memory of former F1 driver Alex Zanardi.
 The win also marked the first race this year not won by Mercedes.
 “Let’s do it all again,” said a confident Norris on team radio, adding, “It was a good race -– and nice to be back on the top step,” after climbing from his car.
 “A massive job by the team in bringing the upgrades -– I know everyone is saying the same thing, but ours have really helped.
 It was hot and sweaty out there and I tried to balance between pushing and not making mistakes.”